 623.12 Amount of security surplus.
-The security surplus shall be set by the commissioner between 110% and 140% of the compulsory surplus.
+The security surplus shall be set by the commissioner between 110 percent and 140 percent of the compulsory surplus.
 In setting the figure the commissioner may consider such factors as the size of the insurer, its recent experience, the volatility of the lines of insurance in which it engages and any other relevant factors.